shivambehl15/tindog/README.md

-This is tindog webstie which I created.
+This is tindog website which I created using HTML, CSS & Bootstrap.